 The Krios (Sierra Leone Creole) are descendants of West Indian slaves from the Caribbean (primarily Jamaica) and freed slaves from the United States who landed in Freetown at the beginning of the nineteenth century.
 They were subjects of the British crown and enjoyed its protection as nationals.

 They live mostly in Freetown and surrounding areas as well as Gambia, Guinea, Senegal, United Kingdom and the United States.
 In the United States they are mostly settled in Washington DC, Maryland, Virginia, Texas, New York, Georgia, California and North Carolina.

 Most Krios are Christians, though they some also follow traditional beliefs.
 A very small number of Krios are Muslims--mostly women who marry with other local tribesmen who are Muslims.
+Aku Rio are Muslim.

 |Profile Source: Anonymous|

 |Population in Gambia||15,000|

 |Alternate Names||Aku, Creole, English Creole, Eurafrican Creole, Fernandino, Kiro, Sierra Leonean, Sierra Leonian Creole|

 |Persecution Rank||Not ranked|